tudasc/Static-Dynamic-SC-Correctness-2025-Artifact/README.md

 - [MUST](MUST/): Contains the MUST tool used for dynamic analysis
 - [proxy-app-benchmarks](proxy-app-benchmarks/): Contains the proxy application benchmarks and the results used in the paper.
 - [classification-quality](classification-quality/): Contains the classification quality testing infrastructure and the results used in the paper.
+- `schema_v1.json`: JSON Schema File for the format used in the paper
 ## Reproducing Results

 ### Classification Quality